 Credit: Piste Services Orelle

 The avalanche risk was 4 out of 5 above 1600 meters altitude and authorities had called for extra caution saying the risk was "maximum" for back country travelers.
-Meteo France warned that above 1,600 meters there are numerous reactive slabs with remote triggering possible.
+Meteo France warned that there are numerous reactive slabs with remote triggering possible.
 Breaks could reach 1.5 m with significant mobilizable volumes of snow, giving rise to size 2 to 3 (medium to large) avalanches that can travel far onto flat terrain.
 In a large northern sector size 4 avalanches couldn't be ruled out breaking on a deeply buried weak layer.

 By midday, emergency services had already responded to six separate avalanches across the region.
 Authorities once again urged extreme caution, warning that the snowpack remains highly unstable and that off-piste skiing continues to pose a serious danger in the coming days.
 The access road to les Arcs was also blocked by an avalanche this evening.